Sparky

 What Affects the Cost

 • Texture matching.
 Smooth walls are easier to blend.
 Textured finishes (stipple, knockdown, orange peel) are harder to match on a patch, and a poor texture match can look worse than the original damage.
+Some homeowners opt to skim-coat the entire wall or ceiling rather than attempt a spot-match.

 City and Regional Price Comparison